ElektraInitiative/libelektra/doc/contrib/recording.md

 Keys in a diff are divided into different categories:

 - Added: the key is new and did not exist before
-- Modified: the key existed before but its value (or metadata) has been modified
+- Modified: the key existed before and still exists but its value or metadata has been modified
-- Removed: the key has been deleted
+- Removed: the key has been removed

 Keys that stayed the same and therefore are not represented in a diff are called _unchanged_ keys in the following paragraphs.
 The diagram below visualizes the state transitions when merging diffs.